nodejs/node/doc/api/url.md

 * Returns: {Iterator}

-Returns an ES6 Iterator over the values of each name-value pair.
+Returns an ES6 `Iterator` over the values of each name-value pair.

 #### urlSearchParams\[Symbol.iterator\]()

 * Returns: {Iterator}

-Returns an ES6 Iterator over each of the name-value pairs in the query string.
+Returns an ES6 `Iterator` over each of the name-value pairs in the query string.
-Each item of the iterator is a JavaScript Array.
-The first item of the Array is the `name`, the second item of the Array is the `value`.
+Each item of the iterator is a JavaScript `Array`.
+The first item of the `Array` is the `name`, the second item of the `Array` is the `value`.

 Alias for [`urlSearchParams.entries()`][].